wwmoraes/site/SECURITY.md

 - We will release the fix and publicly disclose the issue as soon as possible, but want to ensure we due properly due diligence before releasing
-- Please do not publicly blog or post about the security issue until after we have updated the public repo so that other downstream users have an opportunity to patch
+- Please do not publicly blog or post about the security issue until after we have updated the public repository so that other downstream users have an opportunity to patch

 ## Contact / Misc